IAnalyzeGenomes/IAnalyzeGenomes/README.md

  - The workflows decode patient's genetic data to find variants/mistakes that can help in disease diagnosis/treatment or identifying disease risk.

- - I hold a Masters degree (MS) in Bioinformatics from Georgia Tech, USA and a Bachelors degree (BE) in Biotechnology from The Oxford college of Engineering, India.

  - I find the human genome extraordinarily facinating and am always excited to learn more about it and to improve the genetic data analysis methods!

 Some more details...